 We have a six videos available, demonstrating the manufacturer’s two back-up options, plus hidden key holes in BMWs, another in a Mini and fob battery replacement.

-We have five videos demonstrating the manufacturer’s two back-up options and fob battery replacement.
+We have seven videos demonstrating the manufacturer’s two back-up options and fob battery replacement.

 Ford has a number of differing methods for getting in and starting their cars,12 actually.
 So far, we have 10 videos available, covering back up entry and start procedures in the most common Ford and Lincoln models and fob battery replacement.
 We can get you past any hidden keyhole.